for-glory/angular-rxjs-php-laravel-with-testing/README.md

 * Generate code coverage for your tests, and document how coverage stats can be generated
 * Add a login mechanism, and allow each user to have their own list of files
-* Add a way to add a title, description and tags to a file and have those changes persist.
+* Add a way to associate a title, description and tags with a file and have those changes persist.
 Allow for filtering the list of files with search terms that can match these new fields
 * Use S3 or some other cloud-based storage for the files
 * In addition to `mp4` and `jpg`, support `pdf` files, including the ability to render and preview them
-* use a responsive layout that works and looks great on desktops and mobile devices
+* Use a responsive layout that works and looks great on desktops and mobile devices
 * Add player controls when previewing `mp4` files.
 Include controls that allow for:
    * Skipping forward and back 10 seconds
    * Pause/Play